 I’ve never eaten another burger that packs in this much flavor!

-I kept the caramelized onion and balsamic ideas from The Pioneer Woman, but I added my own flavors and I really think these are BETTER than your average burger.
+I borrowed the caramelized onion and balsamic vinegar ideas from The Pioneer Woman, but I added my own flavors and I really think these are BETTER than your average burger.

 Toasting the garlic and spices with the onions before adding it to the burgers is key — it wakes them up and brings out the flavors so much more intensely!

 Be sure to brush with your favorite barbecue sauce (if desired) and top them as you like: cheese, mayo, lettuce, tomatoes, pickles, ketchup, mustard, relish — whatever suits your fancy!
 For me?
 I’m a plain Jane: just ketchup and pickles!

 Can I make these dairy free?
 Egg free?
 Gluten free?

 - Swap the butter for oil for a dairy free burger.